opdsealey/NetNTLMv2PasswordChecker/README.md

 ## NTLMv2 Response Message ##

-This primarily refereneces an excellent [article](http://davenport.sourceforge.net/ntlm.html#theLmv2Response) by Eric Glass on sourceforge and Microsoft's MSD NTML [documentation](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-nlmp/b38c36ed-2804-4868-a9ff-8dd3182128e4).
+This primarily refereneces an excellent [article](http://davenport.sourceforge.net/ntlm.html#theLmv2Response) by Eric Glass on sourceforge and Microsoft's MSD NTLM [documentation](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-nlmp/b38c36ed-2804-4868-a9ff-8dd3182128e4).
 Infomration here will touch on the netNTLMv2 Repsonse (Type 3) message.
 For a more complete understanding of the protocol please read the article and documentation.

 __Overview__